 Diary

 A baby’s work is never done.
 People don’t realize how busy we babies are.
 There is important business that we must attend to every day.
 There are no weekends or holidays when you’re a baby.
 We have no such luxuries.
-We must squeeze as much productivity as possible into every day.
+We must squeeze as much productivity as possible into every single day.

 Much of our time is consumed with important research and experimentation.
 We babies are always coming up with new theories, and each theory needs to be thoroughly tested before it can be called valid and reliable.
 We collect important data in the name of science!

-I have been working on this one particular project for a while and I think that I’m on the verge of a breakthrough.
+I have been working on this one particular project for a while, and I think that I’m on the verge of a breakthrough.
 It’s a revolutionary concept currently in the final stages of testing.
-I call it The Plunk Effect.
+I call it the Plunk Effect.

 A while back I told you that I sometimes go plunkers during my sitting exercises.
 My recent experiments indicate that other things can go plunkers too.
 In fact, just about anything can go plunkers if you really put your mind and some muscle into it.